rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Custom-Deployment-Settings-File-Management.md

     </h1>
 </p>

-Currently, canvas apps sharing need to be managed in a custom way because it is not covered in the ["out of the box" deployment settings file](https://docs.microsoft.com/en-us/power-platform/alm/conn-ref-env-variables-build-tools).
+Currently, some configurations, like canvas apps sharing, need to be managed in a custom way because it is not covered in the ["out of the box" deployment settings file](https://docs.microsoft.com/en-us/power-platform/alm/conn-ref-env-variables-build-tools).

 Using this repository, you will need to configure custom deployment settings files following the principles below:

 - one custom deployment settings file per solution and per environment that need to be stored under `Configurations/<SolutionName>/` (*ex: Configurations/PowerPlatformALMWithGitHub/*)
 - the custom deployment settings files need to respect the format below: